Listen to the audio of the introduction without leaving the website and THANK YOU SO MUCH for your ears and eyes!

 Introduction

 Hi!
-Thanks for reading or listening to this right now.
-I appreciate it.
+Thanks for reading or listening to my story right now, I really appreciate it.

-In 1979, on the way to the grocery store on a Saturday morning, a drunk driver paralyzed my daughter, Laura Lamb, from the neck down.
+In 1979, on the way to the grocery store on a Saturday morning, a drunk driver paralyzed my baby, Laura Lamb, from the neck down.
 Laura was just five months old.

 I worked with Candy Lightner and Bill Bronrott to help launch MADD, Mothers Against Drunk Drivers, in 1980.
-The goal: end the maiming and killing of innocent people by drunk drivers on our nation’s roads.
+Our goal: end the maiming and killing of innocent people by drunk drivers.

-The stories I write here, however, are about more than MADD or perseverance, or a hatred that eats you every day.
+However these stories are about more than MADD or perseverance, or a hatred that eats you, every day.

-There are some cool as hell spiritual stories here, too, the kind that feel like goosebumps on your brain and make your arm hair stand on end.
-The kind of story that’s hard to believe, but I KNOW it’s TRUE!
+There are some cool as hell spiritual stories here, too, the kind that feel like goosebumps on the brain, and make your arm hair stand on end.
+The kind of story that’s hard to believe, but I know it’s true!

 And the wonderfully exuberant, titillating, and funny parts, too!